 Want to know more?
 Visit ScubaEarth® for further information on thousands of dive sites, marine species, destination essentials and more.

 Visibility – Depending on the region and the dive site, visibility can range from 3-50 meters/10-160 feet.

 Water Temperature – Varying between different regions, water temperature ranges from 10-26°C/50-80°F with a maximum of 30ºC/86°F in the Balearic Island zone during the summer months.

 Weather – There are three zones: Mediterranean, with dry warm summers and cool mild winters; Oceanic, with warm summers and cool winters, in the north; and semi-arid in the southeast.

-Featured Creatures – Grouper, moray eels, moon fish, codfish, mobula rays and barracudas are all frequent visitors.
-You'll also occasionally see dolphins, whales, turtles and some angel sharks in areas with sandy bottoms.
+Featured Creatures – Grouper, moray eels, opah, mobula rays and barracudas are frequently encountered.
+You’ll also occasionally see dolphins, whales, turtles and some angel sharks in areas with sandy bottoms.
 The invertebrate life and abundant coral are of particular interest to photographers.

 Recommended Training – Take the PADI Deep Diver and PADI Underwater Naturalist courses to get the most from the dramatic seascapes and interesting marine life.
 The PADI Digital Underwater Photographer course is always a good choice to record your adventures.